vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

         condition: service_healthy
 ```

-Importantly, as noted above we need to let the Zipkin server know where RabbitMQ is by setting the `RABBIT_URI` to the host of the rabbitMQ server.
+Importantly, as noted above we need to let the Zipkin server know where RabbitMQ is by setting the `RABBIT_URI` to the host of the RabbitMQ server.
 However, by default we let Zipkin specify its default queue 'zipkin'.
 You can override this by setting the 'RABBIT_QUEUE' environment.
 For more information related to Zipkin/Rabbit collection, check out the [openzipkin github](https://github.com/openzipkin/zipkin/tree/master/zipkin-collector/rabbitmq) document related to these options.

 Perform the next necessary step - standing up the servers - by executing the docker-compose file: